Our leadership team

 Alex holds a bachelor of arts (honours) from the University of Western Ontario and a master’s degree in business administration from the Richard Ivey School of Business, University of Western Ontario.

-Vice-President, Digital & Transformation
+Vice-President, Digital & Technology

-Ian joined Manitoba Hydro in September 2020 as the Vice-President of Digital & Transformation.
+Ian joined Manitoba Hydro in September 2020 as the Vice-President of Digital & Technology.
 His expertise is critical as we look at new technologies and practices to help support our more customer-centric vision of Manitoba Hydro.

 Prior to joining Manitoba Hydro, Ian was a Partner at IBM Canada’s Canadian Health practice in Winnipeg.
 Previous to that, he was the Managing Principal for Western Canada for Telus Health in Vancouver and also served in senior roles at Accenture in Toronto, Manitoba eHealth and the Health Sciences Centre here in Winnipeg.